tardate/LittleArduinoProjects/ESP32/GettingStarted/README.md

 Next step is to try and program it with the Arduino IDE.
 I'm using the IDE v1.8.9 at the time of writing.

-Beore programming the ESP32, it is necessary to isntall the appropriate board manager.
+Before programming the ESP32, it is necessary to isntall the appropriate board manager.
 The current list of 3rd party board managers is available at [https://github.com/arduino/Arduino/wiki/Unofficial-list-of-3rd-party-boards-support-urls](https://github.com/arduino/Arduino/wiki/Unofficial-list-of-3rd-party-boards-support-urls).